 Please be aware that in order to make sure everything you need is mapped for your categories, it will require you to download Item Specs directly from Walmart Seller Central.

-Also please note that there minimum requirements for certain fields to be present before ANY products can be pushed to Walmart.
+Also please note that there are minimum requirements for certain fields to be present before ANY products can be pushed to Walmart.
 These fields are detailed below.

 Attached are a few examples of full item specs that can be downloaded, but this guide will also go into where you can find those Item Specs in Walmart and cover one example category though similar steps can be applied for other categories.